-Superlatives cannot aptly describe the beauty that we were enjoying as we stopped along the way to soak up the ambiance...get our feet wet and more (in the case of my niece)...watch the mesmerizing fishing lines being cast from fly fishermen and other subjects worth viewing.
+Superlatives cannot aptly describe the beauty that we were enjoying as we stopped along the way to soak up the ambiance, get our feet wet and more (in the case of my niece), watch the mesmerizing fishing lines being cast from fly fishermen and other subjects worth taking the time to view.

 Location of Roseburg in Oregon

 Anyone loving forested areas as well as picturesque rivers and creeks should make haste to visit this area of the State.

 Roseburg has served as a lumbering center but it is also a wool producing part of the State with many sheep grazing the hillsides.
 Wine making has also become important as an industry and there are many delicious notable wines that come from this and other parts of Oregon.

 Oh...but for hikers and campers and sportsmen...this just might be a slice of heaven!

 Fishing in the Umpqua River

 We saw many people fishing and whether they caught anything or not the sheer beauty of the rippling and in some cases rushing waters of the Umpqua River would have provided a nice respite from their everyday life.

 Apparently the emerald waters do contain a significant number of fish, especially steelhead and salmon.
 Undoubtedly many a dinner plate is adorned with the days catch.

 At one point the water looked so inviting and children seemed to be enjoying themselves scrambling over rocks and playing in the river water.
 My niece wanted to join them.